 You’ll want to ensure that you have sufficiently covered all areas you plan to shave with a quality shave cream or shave soap.
 This helps keep skin hydrated and will minimize the risk of irritation.
 You can use your favourite scent or try a clear shaving gel that makes it easier to see the areas that need shaving.

-Choose the Correct Safety Razor
+Choose the Best Safety Razor

 A mild safety razor is the best, and safest, way to begin head shaving.
 A safety razor with a butterfly opening or a closed comb model are recommended, especially for those new to the practice.